15 Mar Three reasons to choose a ‘Slow Postpartum’ with your new baby…

 All over the world and in many indigenous cultures, new mothers have been afforded a period of rest and recovery following the birth of their babies.
 ‘The Golden Month’, ‘The Sitting Moon’, ‘The First Forty Days’.
 The postpartum weeks have been viewed as an important and potent time where a woman is given time and space to recover from her efforts, fall in love with her new baby and learn to be the mother she wants to be.
 During this time she is nurtured and nourished by her community who gather around to support, feed and celebrate her.
 It is understood that this will have lifelong benefits for both mother and baby going forward.

-More recently, modern day neuroscience confirms that during pregnancy, birth and postpartum, a woman’s brain is literally transfigured during a period of plasticity that has been labelled ‘matrescence.’
+More recently, modern-day neuroscience confirms that during pregnancy, birth and postpartum, a woman’s brain is literally transfigured during a period of plasticity that has been labelled ‘matrescence.’

-In my work as a postpartum doula, I believe the opposite is true.
+In my work as a postpartum maternal care specialist, I believe the opposite is true.
 I encourage the mothers that I work with to view the first few weeks following the birth of their babies as deeply significant and worthy of respect.
 A time when they deserve the best possible love, care and attention whilst honouring the changes and healing that is happening in their minds and bodies.
 A time with the potential for life-long transformation.
 I do this by educating and informing as to the benefits of a ‘slow’ postpartum.
 Taking a leaf out of the book of ancient postpartum care practices, I encourage families to create a postpartum care plan that involves deep rest, nourishing food, village support and retreat from their tasks and to do lists for a few weeks.
 The benefits of a ‘slow postpartum’ are profound.
 Not just for a new mother but for her baby, family and community.

 Recovery and healing.

 Pregnancy and birth, in all its guises, can be compared to running an ultramarathon.
-Whether you birthed your baby at home, in hospital, vaginally or surgically, your body has gone through a feat of endurance that is maybe uncomparable to anything you have previously experienced.
+Whether you birthed your baby at home, in hospital, vaginally or surgically, your body has gone through a feat of endurance that is maybe incomparable to anything you have previously experienced.
 You have been taken to the brink of your stamina and now it is time to rest.
 To recover from the effort of growing and carrying a whole new person in your body for over nine months and to heal from birth injuries including a plate-sized internal wound where your placenta has detached.
 As all athletes understand, healing and recovery involve rest.
 Time to convalesce and be nurtured and nourished so that effective healing can happen.